About the curators:

 Contact: lana (at) publiekpark (dot) be

 Jean Watt (b.
 1998, UK) is based between London and Ghent.
-She is currently studying on the Curatorial Studies postgraduate at KASK and is one of six curators for the 2025 exhibition programme at Het Paviljoen.
+She has recently completed the Curatorial Studies postgraduate at KASK where she was one of six curators for the 2025 exhibition programme at Het Paviljoen.
 Since 2023 she has been running the site-specific project A Place to Rest, situating artwork in unusual spaces.
-Her writing has been published with Ocula, émergent and East of Borneo.
+Her writing has been published with artlead, Ocula, émergent and East of Borneo.
 She has a BA in History of Art from University College London.

 Contact: jean (at) publiekpark (dot) be